openshift-kni/oran-o2ims/docs/enhancements/infrastructure-monitoring-service-api/alarms.md

 - AlarmDefinition

-    AlarmDefinition is what stores rules and it's metadata that is always evaluated to see if an alert is fired by a Resource Type.
+    AlarmDefinition is what stores rules that are always evaluated to see if an alert is fired by a ResourceType.
 For caas, this is effectively the content of `PrometheusRules`.

     ```go
-    // 3.2.6.2.9-1
     type AlarmDefinition struct {
         AlarmDefinitionID     uuid.UUID               `json:"alarmDefinitionID"`               // M, 1, Provides a unique identifier of the alarm being raised.
 This is the Primary Key into the Alarm Dictionary.
         AlarmName             string                  `json:"alarmName"`                       // M, 1, Provides short name for the alarm.